-- Other Files: If you’ve uploaded anything outside of WordPress (via FTP, cPanel, Dreamweaver, etc) then these will be files that are separate from your actual WordPress site.
+- Other Files: If you’ve uploaded anything outside of WordPress (via FTP, cPanel File Manager, etc) then these will be files that are separate from your actual WordPress site.

-So let’s get to the bones of it and talk about exactly how you back up your WordPress website.
+So let’s get to the bones of it and discuss exactly how you back up your WordPress website.